-(If you're in a tight spot right now, we'll just mention that Cleo can potentially spot you $100, straight into your bank.
+(If you're in a tight spot right now, we'll just mention that Cleo can potentially spot you up to $250*, straight into your bank.
 No credit checks, and no interest.
 Eligibility requirements apply.)

 We've got Cleo's resident financial advisor, Anna, to answer some of your most-searched questions around personal loans.
 Including Terms and Conditions you need to be aware of.